sampathmain/Hello-World/README.md

 # Hello-World
-My first research and development project
+My first research and development project for learning purpose